 Whether you’re large- or small-framed, tall or short, you’ll find that this apron fits really well.
 This is because it features adjustable straps and a long length so it will hold securely in place while protecting the whole of your front.
-It’s been stitched with Kevlar thread and reinforced at all the major stress points, so this apron is incredibly durable.
+It’s been stitched with nice thick thread and reinforced at all the major stress points, so this apron is incredibly durable.

 This apron is made from flame-retardant cotton so you can be guaranteed good protection from heat and sparks.
 However, as it’s not leather, it’s also very comfortable and lightweight to wear, which is something that you’ll really notice after you’ve had it on for long periods of time.
-The waist strap is elastic as well as being adjustable, a feature which makes it so much more comfortable than the waist straps on many other welding aprons.
+The waist strap is elastic as well as being adjustable, a feature that makes it so much more comfortable than the waist straps on many other welding aprons.

 It always feels like it’s held in place securely, which is really important when it’s so quick and easy to take off and on.
 Although this apron is ideal for welding, it’s also suitable for a wide range of other uses too – both inside and outside the workshop.

 This apron is unlined.
 This might be an unattractive feature for some, but on the plus side, it does reduce the weight significantly, meaning that this apron isn’t as heavy as most others that are lined.
-However, this thin, lightweight nature says that it isn’t really suitable for heavy duty welding or extremely high temperatures so there may be limitations on how much you can actually use it.
+However, this thin, lightweight nature says that it isn’t really suitable for heavy-duty welding or extremely high temperatures so there may be limitations on how much you can actually use it.

 Also, several wearers have found the neck strap to be too long, while others who have larger frames find that as it’s one size fits most, it’s a little too tight.

-This is an impressively cool, lightweight apron for light duty welding.
+This is an impressively cool, lightweight apron for light-duty welding.

 What Do Steel Fabricators Do?